xc-jp/casper/README.md

 The `root` data type is stored into a single object in the data store, and may contain references ('Ref' and 'Var') to other objects.
 The transitive closure of the references starting in this `root` object is the state of the store.
-The `root` type must take a type argument `s` to tie its references to the lifetime of the 'Store'.

 Casper content is stored in plain files and serialized to `ByteString`s before writing to the files in the store.
 The `Casper` module provides a `WrapAeson`